grandimam/java/docs/src/chapter_6.md

+# String, IO, and Files

 Scanner is a simple text scanner that can parse primitive types and string.
-Buffered Reader on the other hand reads text from character input stream and is more efficient
+Buffered Reader on the other hand reads text from character input stream and is more efficient.

+### String Processing

+**String analysis**

+1. length - returns the number of characters in the string
+2. isEmpty - checks whether the length is 0
+3. indexOf, lastIndexOf - returns the position of the specified index

+**String comparision**

+1. equals - compares the string content
+2. contains - returns true if the string contains a certain substring
+3. compareTo -
+4. compareToIgnoreCase -

+### Difference between string buffer, builder, and string

+String is an immutable sequence of characters.
+Any modification will result in a new string object.
+String builder and buffer are mutable sequences, with one difference that string buffer offers synchronization whereas builder does not.

 ### BufferedReader